fengwang13/fengwang13.github.io/index.md

 ### Journal Publications
 **IEEE Copyright Information:** Personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works, must be obtained from the copyright holder.

 8).
-Qijie Lin, **Feng Wang**, and Jie Xu, ``Optimal task offloading scheduling for energy efficient D2D cooperative computing,'' *IEEE Communication Letters*, to appear in 2019.
+Qijie Lin, **Feng Wang**, and Jie Xu, ``Optimal task offloading scheduling for energy efficient D2D cooperative computing,'' *IEEE Communication Letters*, vol. 23, no. 10, pp. 1816--1820, Oct.
+2019.

 7).
 Xiaowen Cao, **Feng Wang**, Jie Xu, Rui Zhang, and Shuguang Cui, “Joint computation and communication cooperation for energy-efficient mobile edge computing,” *IEEE Internet of Things Journal*, vol. 6, no. 3, pp. 4188--4200, Jun.
 2019.